of 19-24-year-olds were in higher education in 2019

-The statistics cover all students registrered in higher education per 1 October.
-Persons in doctoral programmes (PhD) are not included.
-Information on students abroad only includes students who take a whole degree abroad.
-Information on new students in higher education will be updated in June.
+The statistics cover all students registered in higher education as of October 1.
+Persons enrolled in doctoral programs (PhD) are not included.
+It includes students taking entire study programs abroad, excluding exchange students.
+Statistics covering new students in higher education is updated in June.

-Enrolled students: Students registered at an approved institution for higher education in Norway and students from Norway registered abroad in higher education per 1 October.
+Enrolled students: Students registered at an approved institution for higher education in Norway and students from Norway registered abroad in higher education, excluding exchange students.

 Educational activity: According to the Norwegian Standard Classification of Education (NUS2000).
-Courses are grouped according to their level and field of study.
+Programmes are classified according to their level and field of study

-School county/school municipality: Where the institution is located.
+School county/school municipality: The county/municipality where the institution is located.

-County of residence at 16 years: County where the student resided at the time he/she was 16 years old.
+County of residence at 16 years: County where the student resided at the age 16.

 Educational activities are grouped by the Norwegian Standard Classification of Education which was established in 1970 by Statistics Norway and later revised in 1973, 1989 and 2000.
 Educational institutions are classified as being higher education by the Standard Industrial Classification.

-For international puprposes, the ISCED 2011 is used (International Standard Classification of Education).
+For international purposes, the ISCED 2011 is used (International Standard Classification of Education).

 Name: Students in higher education

 Figures are presented at national level, at municipal level and by educational institution.
-Data on enrolments in higher education includes information that makes it possible to provide figures at other regional levels.
+Data on enrolment in higher education includes information that makes it possible to provide figures at other regional levels.

-Final figures are published annually in March/April, and refer to enrolments in higher education as of 1.
-October the year before.
+Final figures are published annually in March/April and refer to enrolment in higher education as of October 1 the year before.

-Data on enrolments is delivered to OECD, UNESCO and Eurostat.
+Data on enrolment is delivered to OECD, UNESCO and Eurostat (U-O-E).

 There is a high demand for the collection of official statistics on education.
-Official education statistics are individually based and document the educational activities of all Norwegian residents from completion of lower secondary school to completion of all tertiary education including doctoral studies.
+Official education statistics are individually based and document all educational activities for current students at universities and colleges in Norway and abroad.

 Norway’s education statistics went through a structural readjustment in the beginning of the 1970’s.
 All statistics on higher education were previously available through a census.
-The data is now individually based, with all educational activities being attached to each individual’s personal ID-number.
-The data is contained in the National Education Database (NUDB) in a format that allows the production of different kinds of education statistics and connection with other types of individually based statistics where necessary (e.g. income, social-welfare).
+The data is now individually based, where all educational activities are attached to each individual’s personal ID-number.
+The data is contained in the National Education Database (NUDB), in a format that allows the production of different kinds of education statistics and alignment with other types of individually based statistics where necessary (e.g. income, social-welfare).

-The purpose of these statistics is to present individually based statistics of students in higher education education in Norway.
+The purpose of the statistics is to present individually based statistics of students in higher education in Norway and abroad.

 No external users have access to the statistics and analyses before they are published and accessible simultaneously for all users on ssb.no at 8:00 AM.
 Prior to this, a minimum of three months’ advance notice is given in the Statistics Release Calendar.
 This is one of Statistics Norway’s key principles for ensuring that all users are treated equally.